-In cooperation with the Commission, the EIT shall design and launch activities to support the development of innovation capacity in higher education, which will be implemented through the KICs, starting in 2021.
+In cooperation with the Commission, the EIT shall design and launch a pilot to support the development of innovation capacity in higher education, which will be implemented through the KICs, starting in 2021.
 Through the knowledge triangle integration model, the EIT is bridging the persistent gap between higher education, research and innovation.
 In particular, the EIT is a key tool for the development of human capital through its distinctive focus on entrepreneurial education.
 However, the impact of the EIT must be further extended beyond the KICs' partners.
 Higher education institutions across Europe need to be innovative and entrepreneurial in their approach to education, research, and engagement with businesses and the broader local innovation ecosystem, including civil society.
 This can be achieved through a clear strategy, a methodological framework and commitment of resources.

-Activities will be implemented in an open, transparent and targeted way which will aim at increasing the innovation capacity in higher education in order to integrate a wider number of HEIs in innovation value chains and ecosystems across the Union.
-These activities will involve other actors of the knowledge triangle (e.g. VET organisations, enterprises, RTOs) and will complement the intervention of the EIT on education as core part of the Knowledge Triangle Integration activities of KICs, in particular through making them more open and accessible to non-partners of the KICs.
+Activities shall be implemented in an open and transparent way which will aim at increasing the innovation capacity in higher education, targeting mainly HEIs that are not KIC partners in innovation value chains and ecosystems across the Union.
+The activities shall address primarily capacity development of higher education institutions including, inter alia: the exchange and implementation of best practices in knowledge triangle integration (including organisational learning, coaching and mentoring); the development of action plans on how to address identified needs in areas such as innovation management, start-up creation and development, technology transfer including IPR management, people and organisational management and engagement with (local) stakeholders and civil society; and the implementation of innovation capacity development action plans and their follow-up.
+These activities shall also involve other actors of the knowledge triangle (e.g. VET organisations, RTOs, SMEs and start-ups) and shall complement the intervention of the EIT on education as core part of the Knowledge Triangle Integration activities of KICs.
+The EIT shall promote stronger cross-KIC collaboration within this initiative.
+The eligibility criteria to be included in the calls shall ensure that the majority of funding per project will go to HEIs from outside of the KICs.
 The aim is that the impact of the EIT reaches beyond the KICs and contribute to the EIT's core mission of boosting sustainable economic growth and competitiveness by reinforcing the innovation capacity of Member States.
-This would be in line with the Horizon Europe goals of fostering entrepreneurial and innovation skills in a lifelong learning perspective, including increasing the capacities of HEIs across Europe.
+This is in line with the Horizon Europe goals of fostering entrepreneurial and innovation skills in a lifelong learning perspective, including increasing the capacities of HEIs across Europe.

-The EIT support will also build on policy initiatives such as the HEInnovate and RIIA frameworks that have proven their value in a number of HEIs and Member States across the EU.
-The EIT will design the support activities in close collaboration with the Commission ensuring full coherence and complementarity with relevant activities within Horizon Europe, Erasmus and other programmes.
-The specific details of the implementation and delivery mechanism process will be further developed and fine-tuned in the first three years and will be subject to monitoring and evaluation during this pilot phase before potential further upscaling.
+The EIT support will also build on policy initiatives such as the HEInnovate13 and RIIA14 frameworks that have proven their value in a number of HEIs and Member States across the EU.
+The EIT shall design the support activities in close collaboration with the Commission ensuring full coherence and complementarity with relevant activities within Horizon Europe, Erasmus and other programmes.
+The specific details of the implementation and delivery mechanism process shall be further developed and fine-tuned in the first three years and will be subject to monitoring and evaluation during this pilot phase.
+The evaluation of the pilot phase will be conducted by external experts and the results will be communicated to the Member States' Representatives Group.
+Based on the results of this evaluation, the Governing Board shall decide whether the action should be continued and scaled up or discontinued.

-The EIT shall provide specific guidance, expertise and coaching to participating HEIs.
-The EIT will play a steering and coordination role in the implementation and monitoring of the activities that will be run by the KICs.
-Particular attention will be paid to ensuring: an open and inclusive approach to attract HEIs beyond the KICs' partners aiming at wide geographical coverage; an inter-disciplinary and inter-sectoral approach; and a link with relevant Smart Specialization Strategies, and the EIT RIS.
+The Governing Board of the EIT shall steer and supervise the implementation and monitoring of the activities of the KICs.
+Particular attention shall be paid to ensuring: an open and inclusive approach to attract HEIs beyond the KICs' partners aiming at wide geographical coverage; an interdisciplinary and inter-sectoral approach; and a link with relevant Smart Specialization Strategies, and the EIT RIS.